Find information on dog licensing in Surrey.

 |Dog Deemed Dangerous*||$567.00|

-Mail your completed Dog Licence Application Form and payment to Surrey City Hall - 13450 104 Ave, Surrey, BC V3T 1V8.
+Mail your completed Dog Licence Application Form and payment to:

 Please make cheques payable to City of Surrey.

-Limited due to COVID-19, an appointment to pay in person is required.
+Please make an appointment to pay in person.

 Dog Licensing Benefits

 Dog licensing in Surrey is primarily used for insuring dog identification and proof of ownership.
-Dog licensing also provides us with statistics that can be used when assessing and developing dog facilities and services, such as off-leash dog parks.
+It also provides us with statistics that can be used to assess and develop dog facilities such as off-leash dog parks.